 - There are various power ratings and sockets for home charging points depending on your model of car

 By installing an electric car charging socket at home, you’ll always be within reach of a charge and can conveniently plug in your EV overnight – so it’s ready to go when you are.

 Find out the best home EV charger for your car and budget, and how you can benefit from a government grant, with our guide to charging your electric car at home.

-Once your charger is installed, you can make further savings.
-By charging your vehicle overnight based on the cost of your electric, you won’t have to pay for public or rapid chargers when on the move.
+Once your charger is installed, you could make further savings.
+By charging your vehicle overnight based on your electricity cost, you won’t have to pay for public or rapid chargers when on the move.

 Our guide breaks down the cost of charging an electric car at home, at work or on the go.

 How long does it take to charge an electric car at home?